 Holbox is known for its mosquitoes, so don’t forget to bring some repellent.
 It’s also wise to stay indoors around sunset to avoid the most active period for these annoying, blood-sucking insects.

 Don’t be surprised to see knee-high puddles forming if there is a lot of rain.
 The drainage system on the island is so bad that a sudden downpour can leave certain streets impassable.

 There are plenty of places that will rent you a golf cart for a substantial fee.
 There are so few roads on the island that you are better off saving some money by hiring a bike instead.
 If you don’t like cycling, you can walk to most places within half an hour of the central square or get a taxi.

 Holbox is home to thousands of birds, and the beaches are used as nesting sites by turtles.
 Keep your impact on wildlife to a minimum by walking carefully over the sand and staying away from restricted areas.

 In bars and restaurants, you will often see signs asking customers to refuse straws if offered.
 This is because Holbox has a huge problem dealing with waste.
 Reduce your impact on the environment by saying no to straws and using as few plastic bottles as possible.

 If you’re coming to Holbox to see flamingos, it’s important to remember that they aren’t always in the same place.
 Check with a local guide for the latest location of these fantastic birds.

 The largest fish in the sea are found in the waters off Holbox from May to September every year.
 You’ll need to plan your trip around this time if you want to see them.

-In certain parts of the island there are plankton which glow in the dark when you touch them.
+In certain parts of the island, there is plankton that glows in the dark when you touch it.
 Take a night tour with a local guide to see this strange natural marvel in action.

 Island life is laid back, and that’s all part of the appeal.
-But if you want to really let off some steam, Hot Corner has live music, good drinks, and a great atmosphere.
-Well worth a look.
+But, if you want to really let off some steam, Hot Corner has live music, good drinks and a great atmosphere.
+It is well worth a look.